GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

   ![](docs/img/console.png)

-1. Track the output for a few minutes and watch for the `kubectl --namespace=staging apply...` to begin.
-When it starts, open the terminal that's polling staging's `/version` URL and observe it start to change.
+1. Track the output for a few minutes and watch for the `kubectl --namespace=production apply...` to begin.
+When it starts, open the terminal that's polling staging's `/version` URL and observe it start to change in some of the requests.
+   You have now rolled out that change to a subset of users.

-1. When the change is deployed to staging and you can deploy it to production by creating a branch called `production` and pushing it to the Git server:
+1. Once the change is deployed to staging, you can continue to roll it out to the rest of your users by creating a branch called `production` and pushing it to the Git server:

    ```shell
     $ git checkout -b production